The Out-of-Distribution Problem in Explainability and Search Methods for Feature Importance Explanations: Problem Statement

 The Sufficiency metric for an explanation $e \in \{0,1\}^d$ and model $p(y|x)=f_\theta(x)$ is given as

 where $\hat{y} = \argmax_y f(x)_y$ is the predicted class for $x$, and the \texttt{Replace}$_s$ function retains a proportion $s$ of the input features (indicated by $e$) while replacing the remaining features with some user-specified feature.
-In order to control for the explanation sparsity, i.e. the proportion $s$ of tokens in the input that may be retained, we average Sufficiency scores across sparsity levels in \{.05, .10, .20, .50\}, meaning between 5\% and 50\% of tokens in the input are retained.
-These values follow from \citet{deyoung_eraser_2019}, with the .01 value omitted since it is equivalent to using .05 for inputs that are at most 20 tokens long.
+In order to control for the explanation sparsity, i.e. the proportion $s$ of tokens in the input that may be retained, we average Sufficiency scores across sparsity levels in \{.05, .10, .20, .50\}, meaning between 5\% and 50\% of tokens in the input are retained \cite{deyoung_eraser_2019}.
 A \textbf{lower} Sufficiency value is better, as it indicates that more of the model's confidence is explained by just the retained features (increasing $f_\theta(\texttt{Replace}(x, e))_{\hat{y}}$).